Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 5. Click on ribbon button + NEW
 ![image.png](/.attachments/image-1ea20d7b-7052-447f-8557-61a8eedc4274.png)

 6. Provide the Team Name and other details as shown below and save the record.
  ![image.png](/.attachments/image-d3e44b15-25f5-4beb-9c29-b23ddf907b51.png)

+### 1.3 Assign security roles to the teams

-7. Click on MANAGE ROLES ribbon button and assign security role ‘Tasmu Article Approver’  to the team and click on OK button as highlighted in below screen.
+1. Open the team crated in the previous step, click on MANAGE ROLES ribbon button and assign security role ‘Tasmu Article Approver’  to the team and click on OK button as highlighted in below screen.
  ![image.png](/.attachments/image-9131576b-8fee-49de-a763-0894906df37c.png)

 ## 2.Deployment